awsdocs/aws-sct-user-guide/doc_source/CHAP-converting-aws-glue-api-process.md

 )
 ```

-Because we're using Amazon Redshift as our target for this example, Amazon Redshift data types map to AWS Glue data types in the following way after the crawler runs\.
+This example uses Amazon Redshift as the target\.
+Amazon Redshift data types map to AWS Glue data types in the following way after the crawler runs\.

 |  |  |